Reza Pahlavi: Support during the Mahsa Amini protests

 In a recent attempt in 2023 to garner support for Reza Pahlavi as a representative for transition, a petition was created on the platform Change.org that has amassed over 460,000 signatures.

-Reza Pahlavi asked Iranians worldwide to protest against the Islamic Republic on its 44th anniversary, February 11, 2023.
+Reza Pahlavi asked Iranians worldwide to protest against the Islamic Republic on its 44th anniversary, 11 February 2023.
 As a result, people rallied in multiple cities in the US, Europe, Australia, and Canada.
-Reza Pahlavi himself participated in LA rally where a crowd of more than 80,000 showed up.
+Reza Pahlavi himself participated in a rally in Los Angeles attended by a crowd of more than 80,000 people.

-July 2024 speech
+2024–25

 In July 2024, Pahlavi was invited to speak at the National Conservatism Conference in Washington, D.C.
 In his speech, Pahlavi blamed the Iranian regime for the spread of radical Islam to other nations in the Middle East and the West following the revolution and promised that Iranians will take Iran back in the near future.
 He also argued that Masoud Pezeshkian was not a "moderate" politician due to his friendship with Hezbollah.
-He warned the United States not to launch a military campaign against the regime, arguing "the problem that began in Iran must be ended in Iran" and concluded "the soon to be free Iran, doesn't seek your patronage.
+He warned the United States not to launch a military campaign against the regime, arguing, "the problem that began in Iran must be ended in Iran," and concluded, "the soon to be free Iran doesn't seek your patronage.
 It seeks your partnership.
 It doesn't seek your funding.
 It seeks your friendship."

-In an essay for The Daily Telegraph, he called for the IRGC to be designated terror group by British government for its funding of Hezbollah, Hamas and the Houthis, as well as their suppression of Zan Zendegi Azadi.
+In a subsequent essay for The Daily Telegraph, he called for the IRGC to be designated a terror group by the British government for its funding of Hezbollah, Hamas and the Houthis, as well as their suppression of Zan zendegi azadi.

-2024–2025

-In a statement dated 14 November 2024 published on various media platforms, Pahlavi called on Iranians to "reclaim and save our beloved Iran", offering to "guide this change and lead the transitional period", but "did not directly address" how the Islamic Republic regime might be removed.
+In November 2024, Pahlavi called on Iranians to "reclaim and save our beloved Iran," but "did not directly address" how the Islamic Republic regime might be removed.

+In late 2024, a series of videos circulated on social media that purported to show defections within Iran's army in response to Pahlavi's calls for military dissent against the Islamic Republic.
+While Pahlavi and his supporters presented the footage as evidence of growing opposition within state institutions and used it to promote his "National Cooperation" initiative, Iranian authorities, conservative media, and independent analysts disputed the claims, arguing that the videos were staged or AI-generated deepfakes.

-In January and February 2025 he advised U.S. President Donald Trump not to make an agreement with the Islamic Republic to limit Iran's nuclear program in return for sanctions relief.
+In January and February 2025, he advised U.S. President Donald Trump against entering into an agreement with the Islamic Republic that would limit Iran's nuclear program in exchange for sanctions relief.